Iron

 Uses

-- Low levels of red blood cells in people with a long-term illness (anemia of chronic disease).
-Many diseases such as cancer, kidney problems, or HIV/AIDS can cause anemia.
-Taking iron along with other medications such as epoetin alfa can help build red blood cells and prevent or treat anemia in people with kidney problems or being treated for cancer with chemotherapy.
+- Low levels of red blood cells in people with a long-term illness (anemia of chronic condition).
+Many conditions such as cancer, kidney problems, or HIV/AIDS can cause anemia.
+Taking iron along with other medications such as epoetin alfa can help build red blood cells and prevent or support anemia in people with kidney problems or being treated for cancer with chemoroutine.
 Receiving iron by injection is more effective than taking iron by mouth.

 - Low levels of healthy red blood cells (anemia) due to iron deficiency.
 Taking iron by mouth or by injection is effective for treating and preventing anemia caused by too little iron in the body.